Aloysie Cyanzayire

-Aloysie Cyanzayire is a lawyer, judge, public servant, and former president of the Supreme Court of Rwanda, currently serving her second term as Supreme Court justice.
-She is the first female president of the Supreme Court in Rwanda’s history.
+Aloysie Cyanzayire is a Rwandan lawyer, judge, public servant.
+She is currently serving as justice of the Supreme Court of Rwanda since August 2018 and was its first female president between 2003 and 2011.

 Personal life

 Born on February 11, 1964, Cyanzayire grew up in the Ruhango District in the Southern Province of Rwanda, as the oldest in a Christian family of eight whose parents worked as farmers.
 She has expressed herself as a person of faith publicly since.

 Education

 She attended one of Rwanda’s first science schools created solely for girls, where she obtained a scientific educational background.
 She received a BA in law from the National University of Rwanda, graduating in 1989, before being appointed Judge of the Court of First Instance where she served for one year.
 She then returned to education for two more academic years, from 1991 to 1993, at the International Section of the National School of Magistrates in Paris.